leogaube/uibk_parsys_19/proseminar/11/readme.md

 ### Tasks

 - Familiarize yourself with the code.
-You are not required to look at every source line, but rather profile the code using the means discussed in the lecture and get a grasp on its computational hotspots and performance characteristics (computation-heavy, memory-heavy, etc.).
+You are not required to look at every source line, but rather profile the code using the means discussed in the lecture and get a grasp on its computational hotspots and performance characteristics (computation-heavy, memory-heavy, etc.). computation-heavy

 - Investigate any loops that carry larger workloads and determine if and how they can be parallelized.
 Parallelize them with OpenMP.
-Ensure that any code modification does not violate program correctness with respect to its output.
+Ensure that any code modification does not violate program correctness with respect to its output. see code (pragmas) and results folder (for gprof and perf results).

-- Benchmark the original, sequential program and your parallelized version for 1, 2, 4 and 8 threads on LCC2 and enter your results in [this table](https://docs.google.com/spreadsheets/d/1hLTIc-VlzBOBrlZY2cSt1RIKc376UYyOLge2QcnJ7sQ/edit?usp=sharing).
+- Benchmark the original, sequential program and your parallelized version for 1, 2, 4 and 8 threads on LCC2 and enter your results in [this table](https://docs.google.com/spreadsheets/d/1hLTIc-VlzBOBrlZY2cSt1RIKc376UYyOLge2QcnJ7sQ/edit?usp=sharing). see results folder for benchmark (excel file).
+4 threads were faster than 8.

 ## General Notes